Q&A: DR Congo's M23 rebels

 Who are the rebels?

-The group is made up of fighters who deserted from the Congolese army in April following a mutiny.
+The group is made up of fighters who deserted from the Congolese army in April 2012 following a mutiny.

-Why have they rebelled?
+Why did they rebel?

 The rebels, also known as the Congolese Revolutionary Army, say the government has not lived up to its promises in the 2009 deal.